Credible Uncertainty Quantification under Noise and System Model Mismatch: Abstract

 \section{Abstract}

 State estimators often provide self-assessed uncertainty metrics, such as covariance matrices, whose credibility is critical for downstream tasks.
 However, these self-assessments can be misleading due to underlying modeling violations like noise model mismatch (NMM) or system model misspecification (SMM).
-This letter addresses this problem by developing a unified, multi-metric framework that integrates noncredibility index (NCI), negative log-likelihood (NLL), and energy score (ES) metrics, featuring an empirical location test (ELT) to detect system model bias and a directional probing technique that uses the metrics' asymmetric sensitivities to distinguish NMM from SMM.
+This work addresses this problem by developing a unified, multi-metric framework that integrates noncredibility index (NCI), negative log-likelihood (NLL), and energy score (ES) metrics, featuring an empirical location test (ELT) to detect system model bias and a directional probing technique that uses the metrics' asymmetric sensitivities to distinguish NMM from SMM.
 Monte Carlo simulations reveal that the proposed method achieves excellent diagnosis accuracy ($80-100\%$) and significantly outperforms single-metric diagnosis methods.
-The effectiveness of the proposed method is further validated on a real-world UWB positioning dataset.
-This framework provides a practical tool for turning patterns of credibility indicators into actionable diagnoses of model deficiencies.
+In addition, the parameter sensitivity and the scalability against the state dimension are analyzed using the same simulated dataset.
+The effectiveness of the proposed method is further validated on a real-world ultra-wideband (UWB) positioning dataset.
+Finally, the computational complexity of the proposed framework is discussed, providing insights for practical implementation.
+This framework provides a useful tool for turning patterns of credibility indicators into actionable diagnoses of model deficiencies.